raypu-stacksmith/worksamples/README.md

 # AI & Machine Learning Engineering Portfolio

 A collection of production-grade AI systems, ML pipelines, and applied research projects spanning backend engineering, computer vision, and statistical modeling.
 Implementations emphasize system reliability, algorithmic rigor, and end-to-end deployment.
+Experienced in containerized deployment and orchestration using Docker and Kubernetes for scalable, production-ready ML systems.

 ## Overview